MattCuadros/Challenge_10_Sass/README.md

 ---

 In this Challenge, i used Sass, for modify a  **"Bootstrap Card"** Component.
->>The method for install Sass and Bootstrap was mediantly NPM.
+>>The  installation method for Sass and Bootstrap was mediantly NPM.
-You can view the Deployed Page on GitHub-Pages in this <a href="https://mattcuadros.github.io/Challenge_9_MediaQueries/" target="_blank">Link</a>
+You can view the Deployed Page on GitHub-Pages in this <a href="https://mattcuadros.github.io/Challenge_10_Sass/" target="_blank">Link</a>

 ---